-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements; consider limitations on the precision of the data (e.g., number of trials, cost, risk, time); and refine the design accordingly.
-Forces at a distance are explained by fields (gravitational, electric, and magnetic) permeating space that can transfer energy through space.
-Magnets or electric currents cause magnetic fields; electric charges or changing magnetic fields cause electric fields.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements; consider limitations on the precision of the data (e.g., number of trials, cost, risk, time); and refine the design accordingly. charges or changing magnetic fields cause electric fields.
 "Electrical energy" may mean energy stored in a battery or energy transmitted by electric currents.
-Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.